Optical Effects of Phenomenal Cabochons

-Regardless, we experience these gemstones as fascinating and recognize that they are, in fact, extraordinary.
+Regardless, we experience these gemstones as fascinating and recognise that they are, in fact, extraordinary.

 Phenomena Caused by Structure